 - Food-related charities, such as food banks and "Meals on Wheels"

 When Accepting In-Person Payments

 If you're still accepting payments from customers in person, you will want to keep your terminals as clean as possible.
-You can follow the cleaning tips in this support article to remove germs while protecting your equipment.
 This is particularly important for high traffic stores such as grocery or convenience stores.

 Another way to limit the transfer of germs is to encourage contactless payments which will limit the number of people who need to touch the terminal and the transfer of germs from payment cards to the terminal.
 Visa and Mastercard are currently working to increase the limit on tap to $250 from the previous limit of $100 to encourage more customers to pay using tap and avoid touching the PIN pad.

 Accept Payments Online or Over the Phone

 There are different online tools you can use instead of a traditional terminal to help minimize contact and practice social distancing while still serving customers.
 Many businesses in the restaurant industry are offering pickup and delivery services for the first time ever, this has meant they need to find new ways to let customers know about their offerings and quickly create payment pages and online stores to collect orders.
 Here are some of the tools restaurants can use to continue to serve customers:

 Creating an online store, or adding quick order functionality to your existing website, can let you add menu items, along with photos and descriptions while specifying their availability (takeout, delivery, curbside pickup).
 Customers can place their orders and submit payment online, all in one place.
 This can also help restaurants avoid the added cost of using a third-party delivery service which can significantly eat into their profit margins.